-Recipients of the career development award will work with a mentor/co-mentor who has extensive palliative care research experience.
+Recipients of the Kornfeld Scholars Program Award will work with a mentor/co-mentor who has extensive palliative care research experience.
 The goal of the advisor is to ensure that funded junior investigators receive appropriate mentoring, that projects move forward in an efficient and timely manner, that projects continue to address the core mission of the Center, and to connect junior faculty with other investigators in the field of palliative care.